 General Practitioners in Kent, Surrey and Sussex can become GMC recognised clinical supervisors if all the following criteria apply to them.

-• They regularly work clinically in an approved clinical learning environment (CLE) sufficiently to provide adequate supervision for allocated learners.
-Usually this means a substantive role within the clinical learning environment;
+- They regularly work clinically in an organisation approved for GP training sufficiently to provide adequate supervision for allocated learners.
+Usually this means a substantive role within the clinical learning environment (CLE);

 Before staring the General Practice Clinical Supervision Pathway